Preliminary decisions. Please note that only decisions published in Prisma is a guarantee of granted funding.

 The planned collaboration should be jointly developed by all network partners, focus on mutually identified needs and based on equal collaboration.
 The funding is intended to be used for networking activities only, not research and innovation projects.
 The goal is for researchers in these networks to be able to apply for grants for joint research and innovation projects in national and international calls.

-Collaboration must take place with researchers in non-EU countries, but the call has no other geographical requirements.
+Collaboration must take place with researchers in countries outside Europe, but the call has no other geographical requirements.
 Collaborative initiatives can be initiated, for example, with countries that have been previous beneficiaries of aid and for which collaboration must build new forms of sustainable cooperation, or with low- and lower-middle-income countries that face the greatest challenges in implementing the agenda.

 The focus of the call is network projects within the areas of responsibility of all participating funders.
 The projects should run for one year, and you can apply for a maximum of SEK 200,000 per project.
 Some of the funds may be used to finance expenses for parties outside Sweden.